LHAGELS/LHAGELS.github.io/_posts/2020-05-25-Visualizing-the-Composition-of-Study-Programmes-in-Python.md

                                     )
 ```

-The "for-loop" searches for strings that are included in the values (lists) for each index of the dictionary.
-If a certain module is included in the list of an index, the key of this index is assigned to a column "Sections".
-If the value is not in this list, the column does not change at all.
+The "for-loop" searches for strings that are included in the values (lists) for each index of the dictionary. **If a certain module is included in the list of an index, the key of this index is assigned to a column "Sections"**.
+Otherwise, the column does not change at all.

 ### 2.5 Quantitative or Qualitative?
-Finally, universities distinguish between qualitative and quantitative modules.
+Finally, universities distinguish between **qualitative and quantitative modules**.
 Since there is no identifier which type a module is assigned to we have to set up a list manually.
-It is important to work in the respective order of the modules in the dataset to obtain proper allocations.
-Doublechecking is mandatory!
+It is important to work in the respective order of the modules in the dataset to obtain proper allocations. **Doublechecking is mandatory** to avoid typing mistakes!

 ```python
   #create a list that assign the course type respectively to the module column